 The Mayor of London and London Food Link have announced the winners of this year's Urban Food Awards.

 Mayor of London Sadiq Khan opening the Urban Food Awards 2016.
 Chris Young / www.thejelliedeel.org CC-BY-SA 4.0

 The Urban Food Awards are run by the Mayor of London and London Food Link to celebrate the people, enterprises and organisations in the capital who are doing good through good food.

-Following the success of the Mayor’s Behind Every Great City campaign in pushing for greater gender equality, this year sees a new award to celebrate the capital’s inspirational women in food.
+Following the success of the Mayor’s Behind Every Great City campaign in pushing for greater gender equality, 2019 sees a new award to celebrate the capital’s inspirational women in food.

 - Good To Go: Recognising and rewarding takeaways dumping the junk.
 For example, by offering healthier options, plant-based menus, less but better meat, sustainably-sourced fish and seafood, and operating in people and planet-friendly ways.

 - Surplus Superstar: Open to enterprises and initiatives working to reduce food surplus and waste, including those involved in circular economy.

 - Super Social Enterprise*: Open to food-related social enterprises (i.e. businesses run to generate social and/or environmental ‘profit’ or benefit) launched in the past 12 months.

 - Innovation and Tasty Tech: Throwing the spotlight on good food enterprises based around innovative new ideas or technology

 - Good Food on Prescription: Enterprises and initiatives helping to improve people’s mental and physical health and wellbeing through the growing and production of good food.